alTeska/brian2tools/docs_sphinx/user/fitting.rst

-availableModel fitting
+Model fitting
 =============

 The `brian2tools` offers model fitting package, that allows for data driven optimization of custom models.
 We offer the users a toolbox, that allows the user to find the best fit of the parameters for recorded traces and spike trains.
+Just like Brian he Model Fitting Toolbox is designed to be easily used and save time through automatic parallelization of the simulations using code generation.

 Model provides two functions:
  - `fit_spikes()`